pvw98/homework1/homework2/README.md

+Note: Although only one method was required, I additionally implemented the MLP version for all three tasks.
+This was done retrospectively to enable better comparison and because the MLP models are also included in the 7_multi_model_plotting notebook.
+The main submission remains the LSTM version, which includes a concluding explanation.

 In the provided notebook `lstm`, all three tasks are included: **monovariate**, **multivariate**, and **future temperature**.
 The prepared dataset files (`.pkl`) are: